gnosis/dapp-ui/README.md

 4. Safe is enabled but I still see Metamask!
 Make sure you only have ONE injected wallet instance running.
 E.g you CANNOT have both Metamask AND Safe enabled.
 It will result in a race condition for who injects first.

 ## Testing
-Currently tests are only run for the `web3` api intialisation found inside `src/api/web3.ts`

 ```sh
 npm run test